Red Eye Coffee Rub

 Coffee is not just for your mug or dessert!
 Explore the savory applications of coffee with this delicious spice rub.
 Give a boost to your favorite protein's flavor profile and your energy level!

-For 10 years, we've rubbed these spice blends into everything you can imagine at my restaurant, Chef and the Farmer.
+For 10 years, we've rubbed these spice blends into everything you can imagine at my restaurant, Chef & the Farmer.
 They are staples in my kitchen.
-Familiar but different, Rub it In spice blends should be staples in your pantry too.
+Familiar but different, Rub It In spice blends should be staples in your pantry too.